 So, it is a bit complicated when it comes to trying to figure out who is in charge of what crime, but the authorities know.
 Sometimes there’s confusion.
 People will get arrested by the sheriffs and the sheriffs will get confused about which jurisdiction controls a particular case and a lot of times they’ll actually send them to the wrong court in Los Angeles and then that court will realize where the arrest took place and then they will change the court location.
 No court is going to deal with a case that’s not in their jurisdiction.

-So, when law enforcement gets involved with a case, basically what they do – depending on how serious the case is and how sophisticated the case is, sometimes law enforcement will just make an arrest right on the spot.
+So, when law enforcement gets involved with a case, basically what they do – depending on how serious the case is and how sophisticated the case is, sometimes law enforcement will just make an arrest right on the spot and try to get a confession.
 Other times, if it’s a more serious case or a complicated case like sex crime case for example, or some sort of a fraud case where a lot of money is being stolen and records need to be reviewed and decisions need to be made and search warrants need to be executed, then they might coordinate with a prosecutorial branch like the District Attorney’s Office or the City Attorney’s Office.

 There’s also code enforcement/law enforcement people who are involved.
 For example, with marijuana shops, if they’re illegally operating in downtown Los Angeles, there are certain investigative agencies that deal with that and they will typically turn that over to the City Attorney to handle.